-Table 22-4 (Cont.)
-Entities
+Table 22 A (Cont.)
+Entitie

+Never

+Column Description

-Takes the aggregation option for the member being loaded as related to Plan1.
+Aggregation (Wrkforce) For Workforce Planning: The Aggregation (Wrkforce) column takes the aggregation option for the member being loaded as related to Workforce Planning.
 This column is available only if the Planning application is valid for this plan type.
-The name of the column varies depending on the name of the plan type in the Planning application.

-Plan Type (Plan2)

-Boolean value that indicates if the member being loaded is used in Plan2.
-Valid values are 0 for False and any other number for True.
-The default value is True.
-The name of the column varies depending on the name of the plan type in the Planning application.

-Takes the aggregation option for the member being loaded as related to Plan2.
-This column is available only if the Planning application is valid for this plan type.
-The name of the column varies depending on the name of the plan type in the Planning application.

-Plan Type (Plan 3)

-Boolean value that indicates if the member being loaded is used in Plan3.
-Valid values: 0 for False or any other number for True; default value: True.
-The name of the column varies depending on the name of the plan type in the Planning application.

-Takes the aggregation option for the member being loaded as related to Plan3.
-This column is available only if the Planning application is valid for this plan type.
-The name of the column varies depending on the name of the plan type in the Planning application.

-Table 22-4 (Cont.)
-Entities

-For Workforce Planning: The Aggregation (Wrkforce) column takes the aggregation option for the member being loaded as related to Workforce Planning.
-This column is available only if the Planning application is valid for this plan type.
 The name of the column varies, depending on the name of the plan type in the Planning application.

+This value is passed as a string.
+Valid values:

++ (default)

+• •

+■

+■ /

+■ %

+• ~

+Never

-For Capital Expense Planning: Takes the aggregation option for the member being loaded as related to Capital Expense Planning.
+Aggregation (Capex) For Capital Expense Planning: Takes the aggregation option for the member being loaded as related to Capital Expense Planning.
 This column is available only if the Planning application is valid for this plan type.
 The name of the column varies, depending on the name of the plan type in the Planning application.

-Custom Attribute
+This value is passed as a string.
+Valid values:

++ (default)

+• •

+■

+■ /

+■ %

+• ~

+Never

-Takes the custom attribute member values.
+Custom Attribute Takes the custom attribute member values.
 The name of the column is determined by the name of the custom attribute in the Planning application.
 The number of custom attribute columns varies depending on the number of attributes defined for the Entity dimension.
 If you modify properties and do not specify a value, the custom attribute is not changed in the Planning application.
-If you specify <NONE> or <none> as the value, then the custom attribute in the Planning application is deleted.
-This value is passed as a string.
+If you specify <none> or <none> as the value, then the custom attribute in the Planning application is deleted This value is passed as a string.</none></none>

-Takes the member formula values defined for the dimension member.
-By default, there is no member formula associated with a dimension or dimension member.
-You cannot load member formulas for dimension members that are Shared or Label Only.
+Member Formula Takes the member formula values defined for the dimension member.
+By default, there is no member formula associated wit a dimension or dimension member.
+You cannot load member formulas for dimension members that are Shared or Label Only

-UDA

-Specifies a list of user-defined attributes to be updated.
+UDA Specifies a list of user-defined attributes to be updated.

 Note: You must define the UDA for the dimension members within Planning or by way of the UDA target.

+Column Description

-(Cont.)
-Entities Table 22-4 Column Description Smart Lists Takes the name of a user-defined Smart List defined in the Planning application.
+Smart Lists Takes the name of a user-defined Smart List defined in the Planning application.
 This value is passed as a string.
-The default for Smart Lists is <None>.
+The default for Smart Lists is <none>.
 Smart Lists are used in a metadata or dimension load (not a data load) allowing you to define the association of the Smart List name (not the values) with a given dimension member.
-You can have multiple Smart Lists associated with a dimension but only one Smart List associated with a dimension member.
-These predefined Smart Lists are available in a Workforce Planning application: None Status FT\PT HealthPlan TaxRegion Month Performance Position EmployeeType Description Takes a description for the member that is being loaded; empty by default.
+You can have multiple Smart Lists associated with a dimension but only one Smart List associated with a dimension member.</none>

+These predefined Smart Lists are available in a Workforce Planning application:

+■ None

+Status

+■ FT_PT

+HealthPlan

+TaxRegion

+Month

+Performance

+Position

+EmployeeType

+Description Takes a description for the member that is being loaded; empty by default.

 Note: If you do not enter a value for this column or do not connect the column, a new member is loaded without a description, and the description of an existing member is unchanged.
-If you enter <NONE> as the value for this column, any existing description for the member is deleted and is not loaded with the member.
-Operation Takes any of these values: Update (default)-Adds, updates, or moves the member being loaded.
+If you enter <none> as the value for this column, any existing description for the member is deleted and is not loaded with the member.</none>

+Operation Takes any of these values:

+Update (default)-Adds, updates, or moves the member being loaded.

 Delete Level 0-Deletes the member being loaded if it has no children.

 Delete Idescendants-Deletes the member being loaded and all of its descendants.

 Delete Descendants-Deletes the descendants of the member being loaded, but does not delete the member itself.

-Note: If you delete a member, that member, its data, and any associated planning units are permanently removed and cannot be restored.
+Note: If you delete a member, that member, its data, and any associated planning units are permanently removed and cannobe restored.